IBM/dbb-git-migration-modeler/docs/03-Configuration.md

 Only artifacts of types `Program` or `Include File` will be included in the analysis.
 It is recommended to keep the current settings defined in the provided [Repository Paths Mapping file](../samples/repositoryPathsMapping.yaml) for the `artifactsType` property.

-3. The [Types file](../samples/types.yaml) (YAML format) lists the dataset members and their associated type (like a language definition), as typically described in the legacy SCM tool.
-This YAML file is optional, and should be built with an SCM-provided utility or from an SCM-provided report.
+3. The [Types Mapping file](../samples/typesMapping.yaml) (YAML format) lists the dataset members and their associated type (like a language definition), as typically described in the legacy SCM tool.
+This YAML file is optional, although being an important input file to the extraction phase, and should be built with an SCM-provided utility or from an SCM-provided report.
 Types mapping are meant to be used only for programs or artifacts that require a build process, not for Includes Files.
 Entries of this file are composed of the artifact's name which is the fully-qualified dataset member and a type.

 During the [Framing phase](01-Storyboard.md#the-framing-phase), the *type* information can be used as a criteria to dispatch files.